 There are penalties for failing to comply with the requirement to have a whistleblower policy.

 The Corporations Act sets out at a high level what a whistleblower policy should contain.
 These are:

 - information about the protections available to whistleblowers, including protections under the law

 - information about to whom disclosures that qualify for protection under the law may be made, and how they may be made.
-This will be important for whistleblowers to be sure of the company’s arrangements, given that a company can authorise particular staff or third parties to receive disclosures from whistleblowers
+In addition to particular categories of eligible recipients within and outside the company prescribed by the law, a company can also authorise particular staff or third parties to receive disclosures from whistleblowers

 - information about how the company will support whistleblowers and protect them from detriment